Zoom fatigue

 Zoom fatigue is tiredness, worry, or burnout associated with the overuse of online platforms of communication, particularly videotelephony.
-The name derives from the cloud-based videoconferencing and online chat software Zoom, but the term can be used to refer to fatigue from other video conferencing platforms (such as Google Meet or Microsoft Teams).
+Its name derives from the cloud-based videoconferencing and online chat software Zoom, but the term can be used to refer to fatigue from any videoconferencing platform (such as Google Meet or Microsoft Teams).

-The term was popularized during the COVID-19 pandemic, in which the use of videoconferencing software became common due to the effects of isolation and widespread lockdowns.
+The term was popularized during the COVID-19 pandemic, during which the use of videoconferencing software became common due to the effects of isolation and widespread lockdowns.

-The phenomenon of Zoom fatigue has been attributed to an overload of nonverbal cues and communication that does not happen in normal conversation and the increased average size of groups in video calls.
+The phenomenon of Zoom fatigue has been attributed to an overload of nonverbal cues and communication that are not normally present in face-to-face conversations, and the increased average size of groups in video calls.

 Symptoms

 Physical

-While remote work was frequent in the software services and information technology sectors, the COVID-19 pandemic forced more than 85% of other services and sectors to adopt remote work.
-This novel concept of working from home (WFH) for other sectors opened up new challenges among households, such as lack of dedicated workspace or multiple remote workers in a family.
+Although remote work was widespread in the software service and information technology sectors, the COVID-19 pandemic forced more than 85% of people working in traditionally in-person industries to temporarily change to a remote work environment.
+These disruptions in working habits opened up challenges within many households, such as a lack of dedicated workspaces.

-The most important and serious physical consequences of Zoom fatigue affect eyes, shoulder (provoking stiffness in the back), articulations (generating arthritis) and the cervical spine.
-The most common and immediately visible physical symptoms of Zoom fatigue are headaches, migraines, eye irritation and pain, blurred and double vision, and excessive tearing and blinking.

-Beyond these, there are other consequences affecting the body from a mental point of view.
-Those are less evident but are also problematic because they can affect the body for a long-term period, while being difficult to diagnose and consequently to treat.
-Some of them are decreased attention, sleep disorders, depression, depletion of mental or physical capacity and inertia.
+Zoom fatigue's primary physical effects are typically limited to the eyes, shoulders, joints, and the cervical spine.
+Common symptoms include: headaches, migraines, eye irritation and pain, blurred and double vision, and excessive tearing and blinking.
+Besides physical, Zoom fatigue also has several mental effects, which, despite often being less evident, can be more problematic, as they can carry long-term implications for the body, while being more difficult to diagnose.
+Some of these mental symptoms include: decreased attention, sleep disorders, depression, depletion of mental or physical capacity and inertia.

-A study by the Institute for Employment Studies (IES) conducted during the first two weeks of the COVID-19 lockdowns found that more than half of the survey respondents reported new aches and pains, especially in the neck (58%), shoulder (56%) and back (55%), compared to their normal condition.
+A study by the Institute for Employment Studies (IES) conducted during the first two weeks of the COVID-19 lockdowns found that more than half of survey respondents reported higher levels of aches and pains compared with previous baselines, especially in the neck (58%), shoulder (56%) and back (55%).
 The study also found that poor sleep and increased risk of exhaustion were also causes of concern.
-The majority of respondents reported a loss of sleep due to worry (64%) and corresponding increased symptoms of fatigue (60%), which the IES attributed to be "possibly a consequence of nearly half (48%) reporting working patterns that include long and irregular hours".
-Increase in alcohol consumption, eating a less healthy diet and poor sleep were other causes of concern.
+The majority of respondents reported a loss of sleep due to worry (64%) and correspondingly, increased symptoms of fatigue (60%), which the IES attributed to be "possibly a consequence of nearly half (48%) reporting working patterns that include long and irregular hours".
+Besides those mentioned above, an increase in alcohol consumption and a decrease in healthy and adequate diets was also reported.

-A survey of over one thousand Americans in November 2020 found that 72% of the people were working from their bed.
-This habit triggered health problems, particularly in young workers and students aged 18 to 34.
-Some problems attributed to working from bed were limited headaches or prolonged to permanent stiffness in the back, arthritis and cervical pain.
+A survey of over one thousand Americans in November 2020 found that 72% of the people were working from their bed, a habit which triggered health problems, with reported symptoms including headaches, back stiffness, arthritis.